A Complete Guide to Creating and Optimizing Local Landing Pages

 Separate from headline and sub-headline, you will also need a meta title and meta description.
 This is the information that shows up as a preview in the search results.
 These should always include your target key term and location.

-Here is what these look like in the search results:
+Here is what this look like in the search results:

 Aim to give searchers the information they need and tempting them to click.